Responsibility for health and safety

 Risk: In view of precautions and testing: LOW RISK.

-Portable appliances: Are tested every year to ensure they are safe for use (refer to Testing, Maintenance, Audit & Compliance Schedule in Hygeia Document Database).
+Portable appliances: Are tested every other year to ensure they are safe for use (refer to Testing, Maintenance, Audit & Compliance Schedule in Reception Document Database).
+This had previously been annual.

-Electric wiring: Is tested every five years to ensure that it is still safe for use (refer to Testing, Maintenance, Audit & Compliance Schedule in Hygeia Document Database).
+Electric wiring: Is tested every five years to ensure that it is still safe for use (refer to Testing, Maintenance, Audit & Compliance Schedule in Reception Document Database).

 System design: The electrical system was checked and partially replaced/redesigned in 1999 to improve safety.
 All circuits are now protected by MCBs and all external lighting and power sockets are protected by RCDs.
 Circuits have all been properly identified and re-labeled.